AOP in Finance: Understanding Accounting Operating Procedures

 Standardized accounting procedures ensure:

-adherence to gGAAP iIFRS and other standards -
+- Regulatory compliance adherence to gGAAP iIFRS and other standards

 Organizations with weak accounting procedures oftentimes struggle with financial reporting errors, audit findings, and compliance issues.